 During a data-limited period, the sender saves the receive rate reported from just before the data-limited period, if it is larger than the receive rate during the data-limited period.
-Thus, the sender does not use the receive rate from a data-limited period to restrict the allowed sending rate.
+The sender also reduces the saved values in X_recv_set in response to a loss during a data-limited period.
 Appendix C discusses this response further.

 Section 4.4, response to an idle period: Following Section 5.1 from [RFC4342], this document specifies that when the sending rate is reduced after an idle period that covers the period since the nofeedback timer was set, the allowed sending rate is not reduced below the initial sending rate.
-(In Section 4.4, the variable recover\rate is set to the initial sending rate.)
+(In Section 4.4, the variable recover_rate is set to the initial sending rate.)

 Section 4.4, correction from [RFC3448Err].
-RFC 3448 had contradictory text about whether the sender halved its sending rate after \two\ round-trip times without receiving a feedback report, or after \four\ round-trip times.
+RFC 3448 had contradictory text about whether the sender halved its sending rate after two round-trip times without receiving a feedback report, or after four round-trip times.
 This document clarifies that the sender halves its sending rate after four round-trip times without receiving a feedback report [RFC3448Err].

-Section 4.4, clarification for Slow-Start: Section 4.4 was clarified to specify that on the expiration of the nofeedback timer, if p = 0, X\Bps can't be used, because the sender doesn't yet have a value for X\Bps.
+Section 4.4, clarification for Slow-Start: Section 4.4 was clarified to specify that on the expiration of the nofeedback timer, if p = 0, X_Bps can't be used, because the sender doesn't yet have a value for X_Bps.
 Section 4.4 was also clarified to check the case when the sender doesn't yet have an RTT sample, but has sent a packet since the nofeedback timer was set.